MetPX/sarracenia/docs/source/How2Guides/source.rst

 Each source announces their products, and if they have the same name and fingerprint, then the products are considered the same.

-The sr_winnow component of sarracenia looks at incoming announcements and notes which products are received (by file name and checksum).
+The sr_winnow component of sarracenia looks at incoming notification messages and notes which products are received (by file name and checksum).
 If a product is new, it is forwarded on to other components for processing.
-If a product is a duplicate, then the announcement is not forwarded further.
+If a product is a duplicate, then the notification message is not forwarded further.
-Similarly, when sr_subscribe or sr_sarra components receive an announcement for a product that is already present on the local system, they will examine the fingerprint and not download the data unless it is different.
+Similarly, when sr_subscribe or sr_sarra components receive an notification message for a product that is already present on the local system, they will examine the fingerprint and not download the data unless it is different.
 Checksum methods need to be known across a network, as downstream components will re-apply them.